 - Support Time Domain Astronomy (TDA) - e.g. provide the software framework for the GEMMA scheduler and APIs

-- Support new instruments - e.g. SCORPIO and GNAO/GNAOI
+- Support new instruments - e.g. SCORPIO, IGRINS2, and GNAO/GIRMOS

 - Avoid obsolescence - e.g. make the code maintainable and scalable